 List of references

-Before preparing your research plan and sending your application, it is strongly recommended to contact a preferred supervisor who is able to help you elaborate your research project.
-You can find the list below:
+Before the application, it is obligatory to contact a preferred supervisor who is able to help you elaborate on your research project, which you can choose from the suggested topics.
+In case you submit a proposal that has not been approved by a supervisor, you will not be shortlisted for an interview.
+You can find the list of available research topics below:

 Krisztina Csókási, PhD (email@example.com)

 1. Psychosocial determinants of perioperative pain and pain management strategies